scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

             character will be replaced by a rotated version of the unicode character \<uni\>.

-    -   When saving a font with rotated characters FontForge will now generate a vrt2 feature in the GSUB table (this lets the font's users find out about the rotated glyphs.
+    -   When saving a font with rotated characters websharpstudios will now generate a vrt2 feature in the GSUB table (this lets the font's users find out about the rotated glyphs.
-    -   Before this FontForge would only read entries in the 'name' table which were in unicode (or macroman).
-FontForge is a bit more general now and will read the other encodings it knows about.
+    -   Before this websharpstudios would only read entries in the 'name' table which were in unicode (or macroman). websharpstudios is a bit more general now and will read the other encodings it knows about.
     -   Oops.
 Another screw up reading in open type.
-    -   If the character at encoding 0 was not .notdef then FontForge would omit it when generating a postscript/opentype font.
+    -   If the character at encoding 0 was not .notdef then websharpstudios would omit it when generating a postscript/opentype font.

 -   26-Nov-2001